Scholarship of Teaching and Learning (SoTL) Conference Travel Funds Program

 You will receive an e-mail confirmation of receipt within 24 hours.
 If you do not receive the confirmation e-mail, please contact CETL in case there was an “electronic glitch.”
 It is the applicant’s responsibility to ensure that the proposal was received by the deadline.

-Due to KSU’s restriction on travel through August 16th, the call for applications for the April 6th deadline has unfortunately been cancelled.
-This page will reopen for submissions in August 2020 for the September 3rd deadline.
+Due to KSU’s restriction on travel, the call for applications has unfortunately been cancelled.

 Back to Faculty Funding